How to Geotarget Beaver Builder Content on WordPress

 Once you've added your site and you have your API Key and API Secret, go back to your WordPress dashboard and add the API keys to the boxes in the plugin's setup wizard.
 Then, you'll need to make two additional choices:

 - Fallback Country - if GeotargetingWP can't detect a visitor's IP/location for some reason, it will treat the visitor as if they were from this country as a fallback.

 - Bots Country - GeotargetingWP will always treat bots and crawlers (like Google's search crawler) as if they're visiting from this country.

 Once you've entered that information, click Next.

-On the next page, you'll have an option to install some of GeotargetingWP's other add-on plugins.
+On the next page, you'll have an option to install some of GeotargetingWP's other add-on.
 For example, you can create geotargeted links or redirects.
 You can install any add-ons if they fit your needs.
 However, you don't need to install any add-ons to geotarget Beaver Builder content.